 - Inspect guiding surfaces, bearing surfaces, flange faces, retainer recesses, and grooves for cleanliness (See Replacement Parts Planning for recommended compounds and tools). - Check all gaskets used during reassembly.
 Reuse undamaged, solid metal gaskets (not pitted or creased) and replace all soft gaskets. - Before installing the (flat) gaskets, apply a light uniform coating of lubricant to the surface to be sealed.
-Then coat the top of the gasket with lubricant. - If lapping of bearing points was necessary, ensure all lapping compound is removed.
+Then coat the top of the gasket with lubricant. - 4.
+If lapping of bearing points was necessary, ensure all lapping compound is removed.
 Then, thoroughly clean both surfaces and rinse with alcohol or another suitable cleaner. - 5.
-Apply a light, uniform layer of lubricant to each bearing surface. - 6.
-If the valve has an O-ring seat seal, the O-ring should be replaced.
-Please refer to its tag plate (see Figure 38) to determine O-ring material and "as-built" part number.
+Apply a light, uniform layer of lubricant to each bearing surface. - If the valve has an o-ring seat seal or TeflonTM seal (UM DA), the o-ring or TeflonTM should be replaced.
+Please refer to its tag plate (see Figure 35) to determine o-ring material and "as-built" part number.